nntrn/save/README.md

 # things i save on my phone

-Create and update [blog] post using a project's [issues]!
-This project uses the magic that is Github Actions and Github Pages/Jekyll to create and update a personal website from the Github app on your mobile phone!
+Create and update [blog] post when [issues] are created/updated!

-I use this project as a dumping ground for my thoughts and ideas and things to remember.
+This project uses the magic that is Github Actions and Jekyll so I can update [nntrn.github.io/save][blog] from my phone using the Github app.

-## build your own
+## Build your own

 Requires [jq] and [bundler]